uratol/Home-on-Rails/README.md

 ## Getting Started

-Install Ruby on Rails (currently tested versions 5.1.6 and 4.2.1) at the command prompt if you haven't yet:
+Install Ruby on Rails (currently tested versions are 5.1.6 and 4.2.1) at the command prompt if you haven't yet:

         $ gem install rails -v 5.1.6